OSGeo/OSGeoLive-doc/en/quickstart/eoxserver_quickstart.rst

   <https://eoxserver.readthedocs.org/en/latest/users/index.html>`_ starting from
   the `EOxServer Basics
   <https://eoxserver.readthedocs.org/en/latest/users/basics.html>`_.
-* If you are already in the OSGeo-Live environment, read the local copy of the `EOxServer Users' documentation
+* If you are already in the OSGeo-Live environment, read the local copy of the `EOxServer Users' local documentation
   <https://localhost/eoxserver-docs/EOxServer_documentation.pdf>`_
 * Ready to use EOxServer?
 Then join the community on the `mailing lists
   <https://eoxserver.readthedocs.org/en/latest/users/mailing_lists.html>`_ to